Anatoliy Ulyanov: Career

 Ulyanov is a product of the Youth Sportive School Ternopil, BRW-VIK Volodymyr-Volynskyi and Metalurh Donetsk youth sportive team systems.

 After dissolution of Metalurh Donetsk in 2015, he was signed by FC Stal Kamianske and made his debut for main-squad FC Stal in the game against FC Dynamo Kyiv on 26 November 2017 in the Ukrainian Premier League.
+He featured in 2 games for Stal.
+On 23 August 2022 Ulyanov moved to Ukrainian Second League club Kalush.
+He played in 16 matches for the club.